Orthometric Heights Using GNSS

 Carol A. Sigmond

-Partner at Greenspoon Marder LLC, in New York, NY
+Attorney at Nossaman, LLP in New York, NY

 With more than four decades of legal experience, Ms. Sigmond focuses her practice on construction and real estate industry matters, including arbitration, appeals, bid protests, contract preparation, mediation, litigation, receivership and suretyship.
 She represents clients in construction defect litigation relating to issues that arise when adjacent owners develop their properties, as well as expediting a builder’s construction project by ensuring that the proper contracts are in place.